dart-lang/language/working/0546-patterns/patterns-feature-specification.md

         becomes a runtime exception if the map pattern is in a variable declaration.*

-    3. Otherwise, for each entry in `p`:
+    3. Otherwise, for each entry in `p`, in source order:

         1. Evaluate the key `expression` to `k` and call `containsKey()` on the value.
 If this returns `false`, the map does not match.